What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Introduction

-To answer these research questions, we conducted a mixed-methods study with 17 Android users.
-We used the experience sampling method to capture user intentions in real-time, combined with automatic screenshot capture analyzed by a multimodal large language model~\cite{openai2024gpt4o}, which is capable of interpreting visual content and generating descriptive information.
-We used this novel approach to systematically and efficiently analyze fine-grained phone-use behaviors in social media apps, overcoming the scalability challenges of manual coding of screenshots and the lack of flexibility of alternative approaches.
-We then complemented these with retrospective interviews, where users reflected on their regret of phone use as then went through the study.
+To answer these research questions, we conducted a one-week, mixed-methods study with 17 Android users.
+We examined participants' phone use to enable us to understand their use of social media apps---and any regret it produces---in the larger context of all phone use.
+By documenting all forms of phone use and measuring associated regret (if any) across a variety of usage experiences, we were able to compare social media regret with that of other use cases.
+Specifically, we used the experience sampling method to capture user intentions in real-time, combined with automatic and continuous screenshot capturing every five seconds.
+The collected screenshots were then analyzed by a multimodal large language model~\cite{openai2024gpt4o}, which is capable of interpreting visual content and generating descriptive information.
+We used this novel approach to systematically and efficiently analyze fine-grained phone-use behaviors in social media apps, overcoming the scalability challenges of manually coding screenshots exhaustively and the lack of flexibility of alternative approaches, such as directly retrieving UI components of an app~\cite{cho2021, orzikulova2023}.
+At the end of each day, participants reviewed screenshots of their own usage and labeled the sessions that they regretted.
+This gave us the opportunity to examine short-term, action-based regret (which prior work differentiates from actions one \textit{failed} to take~\cite{gilovich1995}).
+We then complemented these daily annotations with retrospective interviews, where users reflected on their phone use over the course of the study.